ZYXXXXXXXXXX/fibonacci-on-FPGA/README.md

 ***
 ## description
 The inputs are five digits fibonacci input representing by five buttons.
-The results of the fibonacci sequence are represented by 10 digits.
+The results of the fibonacci sequence are represented by 10 digits (four green LEDs represent 1 digit).